deanpeters/product-manager-prompts/prompts/Nightmares of Product Management Movie Title Generator Prompt.md

      - **Three warning signs**
      - **Three survival tactics**

-Please begin by asking the first question about my product management nightmare.
+Please begin by asking the first of the three question about my product management nightmare.